Juliet Nightingale: Bullying Brooke Hathaway and friendship with Sid Sumner

 When Juliet joins Hollyoaks High, she is in the same year group as Imran, Oliver and Brooke.
 Blackshaw stated that upon their initial interactions with each other, they do not like each other due to Juliet's "attempt to prove that she's tough and not to be messed with", which leads to people disliking her.
 Juliet begins to target Brooke, who is autistic, in a bullying storyline.
 Brooke is an easy target for Juliet and Juliet uses any opportunity she has to put Brooke down.
 Blackshaw explained that Juliet's intention is not to hurt Brooke, but to make herself feel better due to her issues at home.
 The actress added that Juliet does like Brooke as a friend, but that she does not know how to treat Brooke due to not having had friends before her arrival in Hollyoaks.
-Imran and Oliver see the way that Juliet bullies Brooke, and in turn do not want to be associated with her until she redeems her behaviour.
+Imran and Oliver see the way that Juliet bullies Brooke and do not want to be associated with her until she redeems herself.
 Blackshaw stated that due to be being bullied herself, it was therapeutic to switch the narrative and play a bully.
-She also noted that it was important for Hollyoaks to show the vulnerability of autistic people and praised co-star Grant, stating that she loves working with them.
+She also noted that it was important for Hollyoaks to show the vulnerability of autistic people and praised co-star Grant for their part in the storyline.
 Blackshaw promised that Juliet would learn from her mistakes, grow and "develop a sense of right and wrong", adding that viewers would sympathise with her character to an extent.
 The storyline climaxes when the teenagers go to a festival together.
-Juliet's intention is to drink alcohol and have fun in the crowd, but due to Brooke having autism, they do not enjoy the festival as much as Juliet.
-Juliet bullies Brooke into joining her have fun and the scenes see Brooke collapse due to sensory overload.
+Juliet's intention is to drink alcohol and have fun in the crowd, but Brooke does not enjoy the festival as much as her.
+Juliet bullies Brooke into joining her fun and the scenes see Brooke collapse due to sensory overload.
 On the scenes, Blackshaw opined that her character is "used to being mean and spiteful to everyone" and is "messing up all the time and she keeps going back to the Juliet she was before, which means bullying the easiest target she can find."